 Your course of study will include opportunities for immersive learning, in-depth research, and hands-on internships.
 You’ll also learn from some of the best professors in the country—all of whom have real-world experience in criminal justice—and additionally benefit from criminal justice honor societies, social organizations, and career fairs to help you make connections with working professionals and agencies to land the perfect job.

-If you have a passion to serve and protect the vulnerable and better understand the causes of crime and delinquency, then our bachelor of science (BS) or bachelor of arts (BA) degree in criminal justice and criminology is for you.
+If you have a passion to serve and protect the vulnerable and better understand the causes of crime and delinquency, then our degree in criminal justice and criminology is for you.
 You may pursue this degree either on campus or online.
 Learn more.

 A minor in criminal justice will help you understand the American criminal justice system, the philosophies and practices of various correctional programs, and the techniques and theories of law enforcement—valuable information for any social scientist or legal professional.
 Learn more.

-This minor from Ball State gives you knowledge and experience in the areas of digital forensics, criminal investigation and evidence, criminal law, and computer science.
+This on campus minor gives you knowledge and experience in the areas of digital forensics, criminal investigation and evidence, criminal law, and computer science.
 Learn more.

-This program will prepare you for a leadership role in criminal justice/public administration agencies and provides a solid base from which to pursue doctoral study.
+This on campus program will prepare you for a leadership role in criminal justice/public administration agencies and provides a solid base from which to pursue doctoral study.
 Learn more.

-Ball State’s all-online associate of arts degree in criminal justice and criminology provides an accelerated path to the professional world and will help you compete for mid-level management positions.
+Ball State’s associate of arts degree in criminal justice and criminology provides an accelerated path to the professional world and will help you compete for mid-level management positions.
+You may pursue this degree either on campus or online.
 Learn more.